-The most recent Council survey of maximum reported use concentrations by product category (updated on July 18, 2017) indicates that Polyaminopropyl Biguanide is no longer being used in pump or propellant hair sprays.
+The most recent Council survey of maximum reported use concentrations by product category (update provided to CIR on July 18, 2017) indicates that Polyaminopropyl Biguanide is not being used in pump or propellant hair sprays.
 However, products categorized as Tonics, Dressings, and Other Hair Grooming Aids that contain Polyaminopropyl Biguanide at maximum use concentrations of up to 0.1% are reported in the survey, and it is possible that products included in this category are sprays.
-Furthermore, 2017 FDA VCRP data indicate that Polyaminopropyl Biguanide is being used in the Other Fragrance Preparations product category (use concentration data unavailable).
-Given the potential for inhalation exposure, CIR performed a risk assessment using the ConsExpo Web Spray Model (Consumer Exposure Model, Web version 1.0.1)^{23,24,25,26,27} The maximum concentrations of use (0.0004% in propellant hair sprays and 0.053% in pump hair sprays) included in this risk assessment to estimate the inhalation exposure concentrations of Polyaminopropyl Biguanide during the use of cosmetic spray products were based on results from a previous Council survey that were submitted (April 11, 2017) to the CIR.
+Furthermore, 2019 FDA VCRP data indicate that Polyaminopropyl Biguanide is being used in the Other Fragrance Preparations product category (use concentration data were not provided by industry for this use).
+Given the potential for inhalation exposure, CIR performed a risk assessment using the ConsExpo Web Spray Model (Consumer Exposure Model, Web version 1.0.1).
+The maximum concentrations of use (0.0004% in propellant hair sprays and 0.053% in pump hair sprays) included in this risk assessment to estimate the inhalation exposure concentrations of Polyaminopropyl Biguanide during the use of cosmetic spray products were based on the results from a previous Council survey that were submitted to the CIR on April 11, 2017.

-Conservative default values published by Rijksinstituut voor Volksgezondheid en Milieu (RIVM - the Dutch National Institute for Health and Environment) were used in all of the calculations (Table 12).25 One exception is that the room ventilation rate was assumed to be 0.2 room-air exchanges per hour, which is the default value specified in REACH guidance, rather than 2 exchanges per hour indicated by RIVM guidance for bathrooms.27 The more conservative value (0.2/h) appears to be more appropriate to represent low-end air-exchange rates in homes in the US, in which ventilation fans may not be used routinely.
+The parameters used in this risk assessment are presented in Table 11.
+Conservative default values published by Rijksinstituut voor Volksgezondheid en Milieu (RIVM - the Dutch National Institute for Health and Environment) were used in all of the calculations.
+One exception is that the room ventilation rate was assumed to be 0.2 room-air exchanges per hour, which is the default value specified in REACH guidance, rather than 2 exchanges per hour indicated by RIVM guidance for bathrooms.
+The more conservative value (0.2/h) appears to be more appropriate to represent low-end air-exchange rates in homes in the US, in which ventilation fans may not be used routinely.
 No default values were available specifically for pump hair spray products.
 Thus, the spray duration assumed for propellant hair sprays (14.4 sec) and default values for pump toilet-water sprays were used in the calculations for pump hair sprays.

-The use of conservative default values for multiple exposure parameters ensures that high-end, "reasonable worst-case" exposures are calculated.^{25,27} Generally, the exposure concentrations predicted by the ConsExpo Model increase with increasing spray durations and decrease with increasing exposure durations/event (i.e., the time over which the exposure concentrations are averaged after each spraying event).
+The use of conservative default values for multiple exposure parameters ensures that high-end, "reasonable worst-case" exposures are calculated.
+Generally, the exposure concentrations predicted by the ConsExpo Model increase with increasing spray durations and decrease with increasing exposure durations/event (i.e., the time over which the exposure concentrations are averaged after each spraying event).

-The average Polyaminopropyl Biguanide inhalation exposure concentrations over the 5-min default exposure duration/event were 0.00012 mg/m3 for propellant hair sprays and 0.0022 mg/m3 for pump hair sprays (Table 12).
+The average Polyaminopropyl Biguanide inhalation exposure concentrations over the 5-min default exposure duration/event were 0.00012 mg/m3 for propellant hair sprays and 0.0022 mg/m3 for pump hair sprays.

 The NOAEC was approximately 0.024 mg/m3 in a 28-day inhalation study in which rats were exposed, nose only, to Polyaminopropyl Biguanide in an aerosolized water solution, 6 h/day, 5 days/week.3 MOSs were calculated by dividing the NOAEC by the average inhalation exposure concentrations/event estimated using the ConsExpo model.
-The MOSs were 200 for propellant hair sprays and 11 for pump hair sprays (Table 12).
+The MOSs were 200 for propellant hair sprays and 11 for pump hair sprays.